Stuff We Love

-When Is Amazon Prime Day—and What Every Shopper Needs to Know
+When Is Amazon Prime Day 2019—and What Shoppers Need to Know

 Shutterstock / Julie Clopper

 The fifth annual Prime Day, Amazon’s biggest sale event of the year, will begin at midnight PST/3 a.m.
 ET on Monday, July 15 and will run all the way through Tuesday, July 16.
 “Get ready, as we pull back the curtain to reveal exclusive products, special performances and two full days of phenomenal deals this Prime Day,” said Jeff Wilke, Amazon CEO Worldwide Consumer.
 This is the longest Prime Day in history, but the savings will go fast.
 Make sure to keep an eye on your favorite products.

 Can’t wait for Prime Day?
 Get shopping now with the 24 things you should always buy on Amazon.